 Charles joined Watsi on September 9th, 2014.
-Six years ago, Charles became the 304th member to automatically support a new Watsi patient every month.
-Since then, 5,704 more people have become monthly donors!
-Charles' most recent donation traveled 8,300 miles to support Kham, a teenager from Burma, to fund cardiac surgery.
+Six years ago, Charles joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Charles' most recent donation traveled 8,500 miles to support Carrison, a playful boy from Kenya, to fund mobility-enhancing foot surgery.

 Kham is a 14-year-old student from Burma.
 She lives with her father, paternal grandparents, four paternal uncles, an aunt-in-law, and a cousin in Kachin State.
 Kham is in the ninth grade and her cousin also goes to school.
 Her grandmother is a seamstress.
 Her grandfather is retired, and her father is unemployed and looks after her.
 All of her uncles are mechanics in an automobile repair shop, but they do not share their income with the rest of the family.
 During her free time, she helps her cousin with his homework, and she loves teaching.
 Kham was born with ventricular septal defect, a cardiac condition in which a hole exists between the two lower chambers of the heart.
 Blood leaks through this hole without first passing through his lungs to obtain oxygen, leaving her sick and short of breath.
 Kham is scheduled to undergo heart surgery on August 9th to correct her condition and improve her quality of life.
 Our medical partner, Burma Children Medical Fund, is requesting $1,500 to cover the total cost of Kham's procedure and care.
 “I would like to become a teacher because I feel happy teaching children that I know,” Kham shared with us.